Playing With Unknown Powers

-The lead man leant down from the top of pyre.
+The lead man leaned down from the top of the pyre.
 Bringing his face close to Joan’s.

 The crowds murmured with agreement.

 Joan turned back through the crowd, her face frozen with determination.
-Retrieving her helmet from her resting place she left the town to their practice.
+Retrieving her helmet from her resting place, she left the town for their practice.

 “This forest is a truly evil place.”
 Joan sweated as she pushed forward.

 Wielding her short sword, she carefully stepped deeper into the woods.
-The sounds of the town fading into the background.
+The sounds of the town fade into the background.
 The deeper Joan went, the more twisted the forest appeared.
-Where once there was thick green canopy, now a mess of leaf-less branches gnarled together to create a solid canopy.
+Where once there was a thick green canopy, now a mess of leafless branches gnarled together to create a solid canopy.

 “What was that?”
-Joan panicked at the sound of a strange buzzing that rung through the twisted forest.
-Her full helm blocking her view she removed it, mounting it to the inside of her shield.
-Turning her head rapidly she spun on the spot, trying to pin point the location of the sound.
+Joan panicked at the sound of a strange buzzing that rang through the twisted forest.
+Her full helm blocking her view, she removed it, mounting it to the inside of her shield.
+Turning her head rapidly, she spun on the spot, trying to pinpoint the location of the sound.
 Her shield illuminating any area she aimed it at.
-As she slowed her movements she managed to notice the direction the noise came from.
-Turning she found herself staring down a long tree tunnel.
-Its interior even darker than that of the rest of the forest.
+As she slowed her movements, she managed to notice the direction the noise came from.
+Turning, she found herself staring down a long tree tunnel.
+Its interior is even darker than that of the rest of the forest.
 Her light cut in half once again.
 Lowering her stance, she re-equipped her helmet.
-Standing with focus she stared unblinking into the dark tunnel, the odd buzzing getting louder.
+Standing with focus, she stared unblinking into the dark tunnel, the odd buzzing getting louder.
 Beads of sweat dripped down her face as she gritted her teeth together.